 Yes!
 They will have them painted on their faces and printed on gift tags.
 Little replicas of their flag are stuck on cakes of any occasion, hung as ornaments on Christmas trees, displayed on their workspace, used as a screensaver – name it, someone a Dane will manage to find a way to display their national colors on it!

-They are not being inordinately nationalistic or clannish – they simply love their flag!
+But back to our topic, Danish men are not being inordinately nationalistic or clannish – they simply love their flag!
 Do avoid smart-aleck comments and snide remarks about this habit.

 But also rest assured that they have nothing against dating women from other countries – no matter how far or close.